 Stone has been the predominant material used for building and artistic purposes for over 5,000 years.
 Natural weathering of stone is inevitable, so replacement and repair of damaged stone has been practiced ever since to delay the deterioration of buildings, obelisks, temples, sculptures, sarcophagi, and monuments.

-Today, stone conservation encompasses a broad range of specialty treatments aimed to preserve these historic and artistic objects for future generations.
-Factors such as climate, pollution, past maintenance and treatments influence the level of degradation over time and impact the ability to sustain stone structures, art, and objects into the future.
+Stone conservation encompasses a broad range of specialty treatments aimed to preserve these historic and artistic objects for future generations.
+Factors such as climate, pollution, and past maintenance treatments influence the level of degradation over time and impact the ability to sustain stone structures, art, and objects into the future.

 Stone conservation requires a of multidisciplinary approach, involving subject matter experts, skilled masons, artists, and craftspeople.
 Our team of stone conservation specialists craft and apply mitigating treatments that are guided by stonework techniques and rigorous conservation processes.